ishmumzaman/Winter-2024-projects/Space Invasion/readme.md

 ### Player Movement

-The player’s image is loaded and displayed at a chosen position near the bottom of the screen.
+The player’s (my) image is loaded and displayed at a chosen position near the bottom of the screen.
 Horizontal movement is controlled by a variable that updates the player’s x coordinate in the main loop.
 There are checks to ensure the player sprite remains within screen boundaries.

 ### Enemy Behavior